wangbinwu13116175205/DLF/README.md

 # Data

 Please send an email to wbw1995@mail.ustc.edu.cn for data.
+Unzip it to the data/.

 # Training